 Batch processing is generally used where a large amount of data is involved, or when data sources are legacy systems that are not capable of delivering data in streams.

-Data which is generated in mainframes is a perfect example of data that is processed in batch form by default.
+Data that is generated in mainframes is a perfect example of data that is processed in batch form by default.
 In most cases, accessing and integrating mainframe data takes time which in turn makes streaming unfeasible.
 Batch processing works well in situations where real-time analytics is not required and processing large volumes of information is more important.

 Batch processing can be used in several applications–